 Important Risk Information

-- Do not use ANNOVERA if you smoke cigarettes and are over 35 years old.
+- •Do not use ANNOVERA (segesterone acetate and ethinyl estradiol vaginal system) if you smoke cigarettes and are over 35 years old.
 Smoking increases your risk of serious heart and blood vessel (cardiovascular) side effects from hormonal birth control methods, including death from heart attack, blood clots, or stroke.
 This risk increases with age and the number of cigarettes you smoke.

-- The use of a combination hormonal contraceptive (CHC), like ANNOVERA, is associated with increased risks of several serious side effects, including blood clots, stroke, or heart attack.
-Do not use ANNOVERA if you have a history of these conditions or any condition that makes your blood more likely to clot.
+- •The use of a combination hormonal contraceptive (CHC), like ANNOVERA, is associated with increased risks of several serious side effects, including blood clots, stroke, or heart attack.
+Do not use ANNOVERA if you have a history of these conditions, have reduced blood flow to your brain (cerebrovascular disease) or reduced blood flow or blockage in any of the arteries that supply blood to your heart (cardiovascular disease), or any condition that makes your blood more likely to clot.
 The risk of blood clots is highest when you first start using CHCs and when you restart the same or different CHC after not using it for 4 weeks or more.

 The risk information provided here is not complete.
 To learn more, review the ANNOVERA Patient Information and talk with your healthcare provider or pharmacist.
 The FDA-approved product labeling, including Patient Information, can be found here.